Amos Yadlin: Military career

+Wikileaks

+A leaked US embassy cable, released by WikiLeaks, detailed a meeting between Yadlin and the US ambassador to Israel.
+In this meeting, Yadlin stated that his country would be "happy if Hamas took over Gaza because the IDF could then deal with Gaza as a hostile state."

+This statement was made on June 12, 2007, only a few days before Hamas took control over Gaza Strip.

 Post-retirement

-After his retirement from the IDF in November 2010, Yadlin joined the Washington Institute for Near East Policy as the Kay Fellow on Israeli national security.
+After his retirement from the IDF, Yadlin joined the Washington Institute for Near East Policy as the Kay Fellow on National Security in 2011.
 In November 2011, he was appointed director of Tel Aviv University's Institute for National Security Studies.

 Yadlin's public positions have urged caution and patience in dealing with the nuclear program of Iran, in contrast to the more urgent language of Prime Minister Benjamin Netanyahu.
 He tentatively supported the Geneva interim agreement of November 2013.

 Yadlin advocates, if peace negotiations with the Palestinians fail to produce an agreement, unilaterally withdrawing from 85% of the West Bank.
 The IDF would maintain a presence in the Jordan Rift Valley and in the main settlement blocs, as well as a strip of land meant to protect Ben Gurion Airport from Palestinian rocket attacks.
+During the Gaza war, he suggested that Israel should retain parts of Gaza territory and that "If you attack Israel, the price is high.
+Your organization will be destroyed.
+Israel will not return all the territories".

 In January 2015, he joined the Zionist Union list for the elections for the twentieth Knesset, as its candidate for Ministry of Defense.

+Controversial statement

+During the Gaza war he said, "Israel will treat this state (the Gaza Strip) the way you treated Japan when they attacked you on Pearl Harbor, the way the Allies treated Germany in the Second World War."
+He then clarified that "we are not going to do Dresden, we are not going to do Hiroshima, we are going to fight according to the international law."
+Australian journalist Michael Pascoe noted in The New Daily that Yadlin's comments were a call for the indiscriminate carpet bombing of Gaza, akin to the Bombing of Dresden and firebombing of Tokyo, and a show of genocidal intent on Yadlin's part.